extendr/libR-sys/README.md

 2. Add empty `libgcc_s.a` and `libgcc_eh.a`, and add them to the compiler's library search paths via `LIBRARY_PATH` environment variables.

-The first tweak is needed because Rtools42 doesn't contain `x86_64-w64-mingw32-gcc`, which `rustc` uses as the default linker for the `x86_64-pc-windows-gnu` target.
+The first tweak is needed because Rtools42 and Rtools43 don't contain `x86_64-w64-mingw32-gcc`, which `rustc` uses as the default linker for the `x86_64-pc-windows-gnu` target.
 This can be done by adding `.cargo/config.toml` with the following lines on the root directory of the project: